Highly Skilled Professional(i)(a) – Automatic Points Calculation, Requirements, and Benefits

 -

-We diagnose your point prospects and eligibility for HSP (i) (researchers/professors at universities or research bodies).
+We diagnose your point prospects and eligibility for HSP(i)(a) (researchers/professors at universities or research bodies).

 We check whether you have a host institution, your degree (PhD/Master), papers, patents, awards, expected income, and research plan.